- What if my data contains personally identifiable information or other sensitive information?

-- If I deposit data in the CSU Digital Repository and then leave CSU’s employ, what happens to my data?
+- If I deposit data in Mountain Scholar and then leave CSU’s employ, what happens to my data?

 - Does data management and access include supporting documentation and metadata, such as validation protocols, field notebooks, etc.?

-- Will depositing my data in the CSU Digital Repository make my data available immediately, even before publication?
+- Will depositing my data in Mountain Scholar make my data available immediately, even before publication?